Hardware & Tools

 This setup is based on the Beaglebone Black or Beaglebone Black wireless single-board computer.

-A multi-channel audio interface board is provided as a “cape” for the BeagleBone Black: the Cape4all.
+It is extended with a multi-channel audio interface board in the form of a “cape” for the BeagleBone: the Cape4all.

 Its hardware design is available under open-source license on Github and was developed by the Leibniz University Hannover in the Cluster of Excellence “Hearing4all” with a focus on low-latency multi-channel audio capabilities.